 A: A review of the citation is made by a City of West Covina Police Department employee.
 Items considered during the review process included the information provided in the letter requesting the review, any notes or photographs that may have been taken by the issuing officer, computer records checks of DMV information, computer records of any parking variances granted by the City at the time of the violation and any other evidence available.
 The results of the review will be provided as either dismissed or upheld.
 If the violation is upheld, a brief explanation will be provided.

 It should be noted that the findings of first level reviews are generally based on facts presented and do not show consideration to issues such as being late for appointments, being within sight of the illegally parked vehicle, or lack of other convenient parking.

 A: There will be information on the letter explaining that a second level hearing may be requested if you do not agree with the results of the review.
-You may request the second level hearing by indicating either an In Person or an In Writing hearing on the form and returning it to the Parking Enforcement Center at the above address within 15 days of the mailing of the notification letter.
+You may request the second level hearing by indicating either an in person or an written hearing on the form and returning it to the Parking Enforcement Center (City Of West Covina, Adjudication Services, P.O.
+Box 2081, Tustin, CA 92781-2081) within 15 days of the mailing of the notification letter.
 Requests received outside the 15-day period will not be honored.

 A: The hearing examiner may need to conduct further research into the Vehicle Code, collect additional statements, or survey locations before ruling on some citations.
 For this reason, all results will be sent in writing.

 A: In this extreme case, you may file a civil case with the local court.
 You must file your case within 30 days of the examiner’s verdict and pay all fees required by the court.
 If the court decides in your favor, any and all penalties, including court fees, will be refunded to you when the City receives written judgment.
 If judgment is in favor of the City of West Covina, the action is ended and all penalties are forfeited.